 Here is an example of modern navigation principles, as employed by the NYTimes website:

 At the very top of the page, users have a few button choices - Sections, Search, and a Settings font-icon on the far right.
-Putting these elements directly into the header part of the page without masking them would create a much more clutter-oriented user experience.
-It’s as simple as avoiding putting too much content choices directly onto the homepage; instead, designers can mask certain areas using modern styling options.
+Putting these elements directly on the header part of the page without masking them would create a much more clutter-free user experience.
+It’s as simple as avoiding putting too many content choices directly onto the homepage; instead, designers can mask certain areas using modern styling options.

-A search bar expands in the same header area, while masking the rest of the page, putting the sole focus on search alone.
-Just think how much space that search bar would take up if it was put directly onto the top of a page.
+A search bar expands in the same header area while masking the rest of the page, putting the sole focus on search alone.
+Just think how much space that search bar would take up if placed directly on the top of a page.

-Some other examples include the likes of Amazon.com, where the platform carefully analyzes your browsing history and gives you recommendations based on items you have viewed, bought or added to your wish list.
+Some other examples include the likes of Amazon, where the platform carefully analyzes your browsing history and gives you recommendations based on items you have viewed, bought, or added to your wish list.

-A website that shows a pop-up down my throat in the first 10 seconds? -- Nope!
+A website that shoves a pop-up down my throat in the first 10 seconds? - Nope!

 Nowadays, we have full-header popups, annoying pop-unders, and modal boxes that require you to throw a backflip to close the damn thing!
 It’s a little too much, and many will tell you that they simply leave such sites because of how inconvenient they are.

 Why worry about losing visitor attention when you could be gaining it?
-All that is required is to put the user in charge of the way they interact with certain parts/elements of your pages.
+All that is required is to put the user in charge of how they interact with certain parts/elements of your pages.

 Here are some examples:

-Video Playback -- Let users decide whether they want to play a video on your page.
-If it’s a promo, don’t autoplay it, as it can cause unnecessary distraction for the visitor.
+Video Playback: let users decide whether they want to play a video on your page.
+If it’s a promo, don’t autoplay it, as it can cause an unnecessary distraction for the visitor.

-Modal Boxes -- Use a more refined approach to popups, like ‘open at a certain scroll ratio’, or slide the form out of the side of the page.
-Full-on popups that take over the whole of the screen are annoying, and people will often leave your site.
+Modal Boxes: use a more refined approach to pop-ups, like ‘open at a certain scroll ratio’ or slide the form out of the side of the page.
+Full-on pop-ups that take over the whole screen are annoying, and people will often leave your site.

-Adblockers -- Another trend these days is to disallow users from viewing content on your pages because they have adblock enabled.
-Don’t scare them away completely by not showing them content.
+Ad Blockers: another trend these days is to block users from viewing content on your pages because they have AdBlock enabled.
+Don’t scare them away entirely by not showing them content.
 Instead, use a seamless notification in the header/footer of the page to let them know that you’d appreciate it if they turned it off.